By Donna Cardillo, RN, MA, CSP, FAAN

-	The exciting news is opportunities for APNs are expanding.
-Everyone including the federal government and local communities is beginning to grasp the vital cost-effective and high quality care role APNs play in healthcare’s future.
+The exciting news is opportunities for APNs are continuously expanding.
+Everyone including the federal government and local communities is grasping the vital cost-effective and high quality care role APNs play in healthcare’s present and future.

 7. Create a new vision of yourself